PRACTICE AREA

 - You suffered harm because of your employer’s negative action (such as emotional distress or lost wages)

-If you can prove these four points, you have a strong workplace discrimination claim against your employer.
-Contact Harlan Hillier DiGiacco at (619) 330-5120 to get started on your case.
+If you can prove these points, you have a strong workplace discrimination claim against your employer.

 Proving Unintentional Discrimination